SpektraSystems/Microsoft-Cloud-Workshop/modern-cloud-apps/README.md

 ## Verify Virtual Machine

+You are provided a Visual Studio Community 2017 on Windows Server 2016 (x64)Microsoft with additional softwares configured.
+FQDN of the LABVM virtual machine and administrator credentials are provided in the lab details page.
+You can remote into the virtual machine using the provided credentials

 # Known Issues

 # Notes to Instructors / Proctors

+* LABVM is already deployed in **ODL_bcdr-XXXXX-01** Resource Group and configured with all the requirements such as SQL Server Management Studio and Application Files are already downloaded into the VM in C:\Hackathon.
+* Users should **use** the **Azure Credentials** given to them to login to **Visual Studio**.

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.